What is a certified anesthesiologist assistant (CAA)?

 To maintain licensure, CAAs must submit documentation to NCCAA every two years indicating that they have completed 40 hours of continuing medical education.
 In addition, every six years they must pass the Examination for Continued Demonstration of Qualifications.
 Failure to meet any of these requirements results in withdrawal of certification.

 In a handful of jurisdictions, CAAs practice under the license of an anesthesiologist under the principle of delegation in addition to holding their own certification.
 In these instances, anesthesiologists may delegate tasks or duties involved in the practice of anesthesiology to CAAs as long as the anesthesiologist is immediately available, and the anesthesiologist retains ultimate responsibility for the care of the patient.

 In all states, CAA practice falls under the auspices of the board of medicine.
-The exact details of regarding delegation and licensing of CAAs are different from state to state, and an anesthesiologist seeking to employ CAAs should consult the board of medicine of the state in which he or she practices for more details.
+The exact details regarding delegation and licensing of CAAs vary from state to state, and an anesthesiologist seeking to employ CAAs should consult the board of medicine of the state in which he or she practices for more details.

 The Origin of the Profession

 In the 1960s, three anesthesiologists—Joachim S. Gravenstein, John E. Steinhaus, and Perry P. Volpitto—were concerned with the shortage of anesthesiologists in the United States.
 Each held an academic department chair, and used their departments to analyze the spectrum of tasks required during anesthesia care.
 The tasks were individually evaluated based on the level of professional responsibility, required education, and necessary technical skill.

 The result of this anesthesia workforce analysis was to introduce the concept of team care and to define a new mid-level anesthesia practitioner linked to a supervising anesthesiologist.
 This new professional practitioner, the certified anesthesiologist assistant or anesthetist, had the potential to partially alleviate the shortage of anesthesiologists.